42-mki/42-mki/README.md

-👋 Hi, I’m Myungjin Ki. a.k.a. mjki
+👋 Hi, I’m Myungjin Ki.

-😍 I love make useful things myself.

 <!---
 meongjinki/meongjinki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.